PinRec: Unified Generative Retrieval for Pinterest Recommender Systems

 Our \pinrec\ model serves as a candidate generator within the broader recommendation stack, producing diverse item embeddings.
 The model operates in an autoregressive fashion to generate multiple candidate embeddings, which are then used to retrieve actual items through approximate nearest neighbor search.

 To generate an ordered set of item recommendations, we employ autoregressive generation on the transformer.
-The specific generation process varies based on the model configuration:
+The specific generation process varies based on the model configuration (Fig~\ref{fig:model}):

-\textbf{Unconditional Generation.} For the baseline model, generation is straightforward: at each step, the model produces a single item embedding, which is appended to the sequence along with the target surface embedding and a predefined temporal offset (e.g., 10 seconds).
+\textbf{Unconditional Generation.} Without outcome conditioning, generation is straightforward: at each step, the model produces a single item embedding, appended to the sequence along with the target surface embedding and a predefined temporal offset $o = 10s$.
 This updated sequence is then used to generate the next embedding.

-\textbf{Outcome-Conditioned Generation.} For models with outcome conditioning, for each outcome we generate a candidate embedding, producing multiple candidate embeddings per generation step.
-For autoregressive continuation, we sample a value for each condition according to the requested distribution over each condition $D_1, D_2, \ldots, D_n$ and use the corresponding embedding as input for the next step (Fig.~\ref{fig:model}).

-\textbf{Temporal Multi-Token Generation.} When using temporal multi-token prediction, we sample time deltas up to a specified maximum and generate multiple embeddings at different temporal offsets, combined with any specified outcome conditions.
-For the next autoregressive input, we use the embedding corresponding to the immediate next token.

-Across $n$ rollouts, this process generates varying numbers of embeddings depending on the model configuration and input settings.
-The generated embeddings are then used for candidate retrieval through Approximate Nearest Neighbor (ANN) search.
+\textbf{Outcome-Conditioned Generation.} We generate one candidate embedding per outcome at each step, yielding multiple candidates per generation step.
+At each step, a single forward pass produces embeddings for all outcomes, similar to multi-task prediction heads.
+The key difference from standard multi-task learning is the autoregressive loop: we sample one outcome's embedding and feed it back as input to the next step (Fig.~\ref{fig:model}), so generation adapts across steps.

 \textbf{Budget Allocation.} To retrieve $N$ total items, we first allocate retrieval budget across all generated embeddings.
 For unconditional models, the budget is distributed equally among all embeddings.
 For outcome-conditioned models, allocation is performed independently for each action type according to the specified budget constraints $\mathcal{B}$, ensuring that each condition receives its designated proportion of the total retrieval budget.